-Digital Inputs and Outputs
+Digital Inputs and Outputs:

 Digital Output Signal — LED

-Now we know the basics and how to control the onboard LED on the Pico board, we will look into sending and receiving an external signal to and from the Pico.
-Here, we'll look at how to control an external LED connected to the Pico board by sending out a digital signal from the board.
+Here, we'll look at how to turn on/off an external LED connected to the Pico board by sending out a digital signal from the board to it.

 Components we need: